Cadets meet on Monday evenings

 navigation, basic expedition skills and canoeing.

-expands on all previous training, and contains a significant amout of
+Star training expands on all previous training, and contains a significant

-theoretical study and learning.
-Most of their training involves planning
+amout of theoretical study and learning.
+Most of their training involves

-and conducting activities.
-Gold Star cadets are expected to lead and instruct
+planning and conducting activities.
+Gold Star cadets are expected to lead

-cadets from senior positions within the corps.
-The Gold Stars attend an
+and instruct cadets from senior positions within the corps.
+The Gold Stars

-expedition training weekend in the fall, where they will expand upon the
+attend an expedition training weekend in the fall, where they will expand

-knowledge learned during the silver expedition weekend.
-Once a cadet has
+upon the knowledge learned during the silver expedition weekend.
+Once

-successfully completed gold expedition training, they are eligible to
+a cadet has successfully completed gold expedition training, they are

-apply for the regional expeditions, including white water canoeing on
+eligible to apply for the regional expeditions, including white water

-Ontario (to name a few).
-A regional expedition is required to apply for
+in Northern Ontario (to name a few).
+A regional expedition is required

-the domestic and international expeditions.
-Check out the following website
+to apply for the domestic and international expeditions.
+Check out the

 Cadet Expedition Program.